The 3’s – Slower, Smaller, Softer

-In my restorative movement classes, it typically takes folks 3-5 classes to start to get a sense of the rhythm of the movement.
-We sometimes use music to help people get a sense of the relaxed, slow pace.
-But inevitably, there are always folks who are sure that they will get faster results by moving faster, bigger, and with more intensity, no matter how I cue the moves.
+In my restorative movement classes, it typically takes folks 3 – 5 classes to start to get a sense of the rhythm of the movement.
+We often use music to help people get a sense of the relaxed, slow pace.
+But inevitably, there are always folks who are sure that they will get faster results by moving faster, bigger, and with more intensity, no matter what I say.

 Culturally we have been trained to believe that if we have some, more is better.

 If some is good, more must be better, right?

 In our culture, we are so accustomed to messages that tell us that bigger, taller, and faster is better.
 We need more of this, that, and the other.
 A quarter-pound hamburger is good.
 Surely the half-pound must be better.
 We supersize everything from our food to our houses, in a futile attempt to satisfy our emotional needs and wants.

 We dream of the life we would have with more money and things.
 But we must realize it is only a dream.
 Have you noticed that the more you get the more you think you want?
 For most of us, acquisitiveness is a never-ending cycle.
 When we get something, the pleasure only lasts for a moment or two.
 And then we move on to the next thing.

 The western culture’s message of faster, bigger, and harder can create problems for our health because it can lead to increased risk of injury, greater stress on our bodies, and decreased ability to focus on proper posture and movement technique.
 By contrast, restorative movement practices encourage slower, smaller, and softer movements, which can help to reduce the risk of injury, improve body awareness and control, and promote relaxation and overall well-being.